invisibleroads/invisibleroads-tutorials/dance-rueda.rst

 His left hand is free and his right arm holds the woman on his right.
 On the downbeat, the man left steps forward.
 As he returns to basic stance, he pushes the woman to his left and he moves forward in the circle to catch the next woman with his right arm.

+.. _Dame dos:

+Dame dos
+^^^^^^^^
+His left hand is free and his right arm holds the woman on his right.
+On the downbeat, the man left steps forward.
+As he returns to basic stance, he pushes the woman to his left and he moves forward in the circle, skips the next woman and catches the subsequent woman with his right arm.

+.. _Arriba:

+Arriba
+^^^^^^
+His left hand is free and his right arm holds the woman on his right.
+On the downbeat, the man left steps forward.
+As he returns to basic stance, he pushes the woman to his left but moves backward in the circle and catches the previous woman with his right arm.

 .. _Enchufla:

 Enchufla